Characters of the Guilty Gear series: Venom

-In -Revelator-/Rev 2 storyline, he met and befriended Robo Ky.
+In -Revelator-/Rev 2 storyline, he met and befriended Robo-Ky.
 After the storyline, he and a now bodyless Robo Ky are trying to readjust their new normal lives to repair the latter's body.
 Venom started out as a street vendor in a street alleyway before eventually being offered to open a bakery at a main shopping district.
 He has also done this to hide his identity and clear his assassination record.
+After the base story of Strive, Venom comes out of his retirement from fighting, to serve as a guardian phantom vigilante by night at his current hometown, with Robo-Ky, now under his new body serves as Venom's assist sidekick.